chrisjohnson16/astra-streaming-demo/README.md

 This workshop will provide good exposure to the tools and processes needed to create a complete data stream from source to target.
 We will use the Pulsar CLI, locally run sources, Astra based topics, functions, and sinks, and finally ElasticSearch and Snowflake.

-The stream we will create is a simulation of a stock trade stream.
-The process we will follow for this workshop is as follows:
+The stream you will create is a simulation of a stock trade stream.
+The process you will follow for this workshop is as follows:

-* Our incoming data will come from a file that will we will consume with a Pulsar source running locally on our laptop.
+* Incoming data will come from a file that will be consumed with a Pulsar source running locally on your laptop.
 This will provide experience in using the Pulsar CLI to interact with Astra.
 * We will deploy a function that will enrich the messages, and publish them to an Astra DB sink.
 * CDC will detect changes in the table the sink writes to and publish them to a data topic
 * We will deploy a function that filters messages and publishes them to multiple topics